openderock/extract-lemmatized-nonstop-words/README.md

 # Extract lemmatized nonstop words

-Extracts a pure list of lemmatized words of a text filtered by stop words (usingg [this](https://github.com/fergiemcdowall/stopword) list).
+Extracts a pure list of lemmatized words of a text filtered by stop words.

 ## Install
 install using Yarn: